DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 6 – More on Functions.md

     read

 Read is going to read from the console.
 Remember that Shank doesn’t have return values.
 Read, therefore, must mutate the incoming IDTs.
+All the executes take a collection of IDT and return void.

     write
     squareRoot(float)